zencoderai/coding-the-coding-agents/README.md

-# coding-the-coding-agents
+# AI Coding agents and how to code them

-Code for the talk on coding the ai coding agents
+Code for the talk on coding the AI coding agents